 - Metatarsalgia.
 Inflammation of the ball of the foot.

 - Achilles tendinopathy.
-The Achilles muscle that joins your foot to your leg becomes inflamed, swollen, and stiff.
+The Achilles tendon that joins your foot to your calf muscles becomes inflamed, swollen, and stiff.

 - Sprained ankles.

 Supinated feet can also cause your outer leg muscles and tendons to become very tight.
 It can also lead to hip and lower back issues.

 There are a few ways you can receive a diagnosis if you think your feet are supinated.
 A medical professional can perform a gait analysis to identify where you put pressure as you walk.
 This is the most accurate way to find out if your feet are supinated.

 You can also do a simple test at home to check if you have high arches, which are heavily associated with supine feet.
 You’ll just need water and a piece of paper or cardboard.

 To perform the test, dip your foot in water and step onto a piece of dry paper or cardboard.
 Step off and examine your footprint.
 If you have a high arch, you’ll see the ball and heel of your foot, but you’ll barely see any of the foot’s middle part in the print.

 Once you’ve been diagnosed with foot supination, there are many ways to deal with the condition.

 Physical therapy.
 Working with a physical therapist can help you manage supination.
 These professionals will analyze how you walk and stand, take you through guided exercises to improve the condition, and make other recommendations.

 Try orthotics.
 Orthotics, or padded shoe inserts, are a common, effective way to relieve the pain and discomfort from supination.